rccarlin/squealer_project/README.md

 difficult with the necessary calculations and Plotly redrawings; D3 has more dynamic user-interaction capabilities, so it might make sense to switch to D3 in the future.

-Aside from those UI issues, other next steps include allowing for user-inputted data, higher-dimensional data (though that begs the question, how can we visualize that space in a way that's intuitive for moving a model around?), or non-linear models.
+Aside from those UI issues, other next steps include allowing for user-inputted data in other formats, higher-dimensional data (though that begs the question, how can we visualize that space in a way that's intuitive for moving a model around?), or non-linear models.

 #### Squealer Game